-For 20+ years, we've cast light on clean energy innovations - vis-à-vis traditional fossil fuels.
-On ways disruptive new solar, wind, EVs, energy storage, hydrogen (H2) etc - may make sense in their own right.
-How emerging technologies might compete - though they're bound to be highly volatile; stocks here can/will doubtless at times 'drop like a rock'.
-We're proud to have been the originals, very 1st defining green Indexes via ECO & NEX since 2004.
-That said, a key driver here too is an ability of zero-carbon paths to avoid climate risk in the first place.
-Yes, green new energy can make sense in its own right - regardless of carbon & climate issues.
-But latter climate risks rose to fore in 2023.
-Our hotter planet & seas seems 'shouting', together with heightened scientific consensus, that a turning point is undeniably at hand.
+For over 20 years we've illuminated how clean energy innovations - can be superior vis-à-vis fossil fuels.
+How disruptive solar, wind, EVs, energy storage, hydrogen (H2) etc - may make sense in their own right.
+Ways emerging technologies might compete, and we've emphasized too stocks here will be volatile; they can & will at times 'drop like a rock'.
+We're proud to have been the originals.
+The Benchmarks, very 1st defining clean via ECO & global NEX since 2004 & 2006.
+We note zero-carbon energy can also better avoid climate risk in first place.
+These solutions can appeal - regardless of climate crisis.
+But the latter Crisis is a risk that has risen to the fore of late.
+Our hotter planet & seas seem to be shouting, with a heightened scientific consensus, that the turning point may now undoubtedly, be at hand.

-It's so significant, we'll take a few precious first pages here to discuss the science & issues raised.
-Consider: carbon dioxide (CO_2) levels now are far above 400+ ppm & rising fast.
-Hasn't been this high since the Pliocene 2.6 million to 5.3 million years ago, when Earth looked very different.
-July 2023 set planetary heat record, blew away prior 16.63 degrees C (Celsius).
-More than cranking up AC may be in play.
+It's so significant we'll take precious first pages here to discuss the science & issues raised.
+Consider: carbon dioxide $(CO_2)$ levels now are well over 400 ppm & rising fast.
+Hasn't been so high since a Pliocene 2.6 million to 5.3 million years ago, when Earth looked very different.
+July and all 2023 set planetary heat records, blew away a prior 16.63 degrees C (Celsius).
+More than cranking up AC in response, may be needed.
 From 18,000 years ago to 6,000 years ago, Earth warmed very rapidly on natural causes discussed ahead.
-At times sea levels jumped dramatically.
-Notably by a huge 10 ft and more/per century.
-Think on that for a moment.
+At times then sea levels jumped dramatically.
+By huge 10 ft and more/per century.
+Ponder that for a moment.

-Sea levels over recorded human history were unusually stable (geologically-speaking) - rises of only <2 millimeters (mm)/year.
-As there's 25 mm to an inch, yes, had been 'near-nothing' rises under 1 inch per decade.
-But now, rises are growing: fast.
+Sea levels in recorded human history, were unusually stable, geologically-speaking - rises of only <2 millimeters (mm)/year.
+25 mm to an inch, that's meant 'nearly-nothing' rises under 1 inch per decade.
+But now, rises are growing, fast.
 Lately Gulf of Mexico is rising 10 mm+/per year(!).
-That's near $\frac{1}{2}$ an inch/per year - 5 inches per decade.
-True, local issues like soil compaction + subsidence may be at play there too.
-But seas are rising fast worldwide, non-linear ways, it shows 10 ft+ rise per century may be seen again.
-Especially as we're now pushing CO2 up at rates 100-times what had once-unfolded over thousands of years.
-Leaving a last Ice age, it took only 6,000 years for CO2 to swiftly rise 80 ppm.
-Now in just a human lifetime, CO2 rises are greater!
-Sea levels this & next century, may be top-level concern.
+That's near $\frac{1}{2}$ an inch/year - 5 inches per decade.
+True, local issues of soil compaction + subsidence are at play there too.
+But seas are now rising fast worldwide, non-linear ways, and an implication is 10 ft+ per century may be seen again.
+Especially as we're now pushing CO2 up at rates 100-times what once-unfolded over thousands of years.
+Leaving a last Ice age, it had taken only 6,000 years for CO2 to swiftly rise by 80 ppm.
+Now in just 1 human lifetime, CO2 is rising by even more!
+Sea levels this & next century, may be a top-level concern.

 As late-night ads shout, 'but wait, there's more!'.
 Melting glaciers in Greenland & Arctic could spill a freshwater lens atop North Atlantic, changing salinity.
-Pausing thermohaline circulation - an ocean current that's like blood coursing through our bodies.
-If it slows, or shuts, that could end the Gulf Stream.
-In 2023 new models raised concerns this potentially can happen in this century, or next.
-Such would be catastrophic change; temperatures could immediately swing by some 18-30 degrees F or more.
-Given data indicating: a) it's already been slowing; b) Gulf Stream shut downs have happened in past; and c) Greenland and much of Arctic Ocean too are projected to be ice-free in this millennium - severe impacts are plausible.
+Pausing thermohaline circulation - an ocean current like blood coursing through our bodies.
+If it slows, or even shuts, that could end the Gulf Stream.
+In 2023 models raised concerns this potentially can happen this century, or next.
+Such would be catastrophic; temperatures could immediately swing by some 18-30 degrees F or more.
+Given data indicating that: a) it's already been slowing; b) such shut-downs in Gulf Stream have happened in past; and c) Greenland & much of the Arctic Ocean are projected to be ice-free in this millennium - severe impacts are plausible.